-The cash used in investing activities for the three months ended April 30, 2022 and April 30, 2021, include capitalized software development costs.
-The Company expects increased capitalizable projects associated with the acquisition of Avelead, plus ongoing expansion of work with development partners on evaluator.
+The cash used in investing activities for the nine months ended October 31, 2022 and October 31, 2021, includes capitalized software development costs.
+The Company expects increased capitalizable projects associated with the acquisition of Avelead, plus ongoing expansion of work with development partners on eValuator.
 Refer to Note 3 - Business Combination and Divestiture for more information on Avelead.
+The cash used in investing activities for the nine months ended October 31, 2021 included the cash used to acquire Avelead and capitalized software development costs, off-set by the release of escrowed funds in fiscal 2021 from the sale of the ECM Assets.
+Refer to Note 9 - Discontinued Operations for more information on the sale of the ECM Assets.